robertopossidente/helm-charts/README.md

 ## OAI-RAN Run

-Init RAN:
+Run in the master node:

 ``./RAN-init.sh``

 ## End all

+Run in the master node:

 ``./finish.sh``

 ## Add subscriber

-(Only in first time) Run inside webapp container:
+(Only in the first time) Run inside webapp container:

 ``export DB_URI=mongodb://[MONGO IP]:27017/free5gc``